 Stonewalling is the refusal to communicate with someone.
 This means that your spouse refuses to listen to you and your concerns.
 Stonewalling is one of the most prevalent narcissistic abuse techniques.

-I want to first make sure that my readers understand that all of us have both engaged in silent treatments or have been the recipient of someone else’s silent treatments.
+First, I want to make sure that my readers understand that all of us have both engaged in silent treatments or have been the recipients of someone else’s treatments.
 We may sometimes ignore our children or spouses who hurt us and choose to become silent or give the cold shoulder because we feel too hurt and vulnerable.
-It is healthy to take a timeout periodically to control your own emotions so that you do not say anything hurtful to others, but it is unhealthy to take a silent, long timeout as a method of controlling others.
+It is healthy to take a timeout periodically to control your emotions so you do not say anything hurtful to others.
+Still, it is unhealthy to take a silent, long timeout to control others.

 But why do people high in narcissistic traits employ this covert form of manipulation?

 Narcissists Fear Intimacy, Vulnerability, & Abandonment